 Day by day itinerary

-Begin your trip with complimentary airport lounge access before flying out to Florence, you will be met and transferred to your hotel, settling into your charming accommodation; its 17th-century neoclassicism looks out onto one of the city’s prettiest basilicas.
+Begin your trip with complimentary airport lounge access before flying out to Pisa, you will be met and transferred to your hotel, settling into your charming accommodation; its 17th-century neoclassicism looks out onto one of the city’s prettiest basilicas.
 You’ll have some time to explore at your own pace today, perhaps taking in the Renaissance masterpieces of the world-famous Uffizi Gallery or losing yourself in Florence’s maze of cobbled streets.
 At every turn you’ll find beautiful churches, stern medieval vestiges and plaza-side cafés that spill onto the pavement.

 Stay: Hotel Santa Maria Novella, Florence (Superior)